dselsam/lean-python-bindings/README.md

 git clone --recursive https://github.com/dselsam/lean-python-bindings
 ```

 and that cmake and a C++ compiler is installed.

+FIXME: We also assume that the Lean Theorem Prover is installed to /usr/local/<...>.

 To install the package system wide, run